SAP/cap-operator/website/content/en/docs/usage/deploying-application.md

 weight: 20
 type: "docs"
 description: >
-  How to deploy a new CAP based application
+  How to deploy a new CAP-based application
 ---

-Just by defining two resources provided by the CAP Operator, namely `capapplications.sme.sap.com` and `capapplicationversions.sme.sap.com`, it possible to deploy a multi-tenant CAP application and start using it.
+Just by defining two resources provided by CAP Operator, namely `capapplications.sme.sap.com` and `capapplicationversions.sme.sap.com`, it's possible to deploy a multi-tenant CAP application and start using it.
 These resources are _namespaced_ and so the CAP Operator will create all related resources (deployments, gateways, jobs etc.) within the same namespace.

-The object, `CAPApplication`, describes the high level attributes of an application like the BTP account where it is hosted, consumed BTP services, domains where the application routes will be made available etc. See [API Reference](../../reference/#sme.sap.com/v1alpha1.CAPApplication).
+The object, `CAPApplication`, describes the high-level attributes of an application such as the SAP BTP account where it is hosted, the consumed SAP BTP services, domains where the application routes will be made available etc. See [API Reference](../../reference/#sme.sap.com/v1alpha1.CAPApplication).

 ```yaml
 apiVersion: sme.sap.com/v1alpha1